 PURCHASED ASSETS

-All of Seller’s software, technology and product lines (the “Software”) relating to data maps, mapping structures and integration tools for electronically enabling the natural gas, electric power and financial trading process described in the functional summary in Schedule 1.1(a)(ii) and to be more fully-detailed in the Deliverables listed in Schedule 4.3, including resource compilers, binary resources, shell scripts, make files, utilities and help file viewers relating thereto.
+All of Seller’s software, technology and product lines (the “Software”) relating to data maps, mapping structures and integration tools for electronically enabling the natural gas, electric power and financial trading process described in the functional summary in Schedule 1.1(a)(ii) and to be more fully-detailed in the Deliverables listed in Schedule 4.3, including binary resources, shell scripts, make files, utilities and help file viewers relating thereto.

 All Intellectual Property Rights with respect to the Software (as defined above) and Documentation (as defined below), including all prior, current and future versions, all derivative works and all translations thereof.
+[Are derivative works contemplated with respect to the sale of the Software?]

 The master copies of the Software and all versions thereof.

-All tangible embodiments of the source code for the Software (the “Source Code”).
+To the extent that it exists, all tangible embodiments of the source code for the Software (the “Source Code”).
 For the purposes of this Agreement, the Source Code shall be interpreted as commonly understood in the computer software industry.
 Without limiting the generality of the foregoing, the Source Code shall include the human readable form of the object code of Software and the related system documentation, including all comments and procedural codes, notes on the software architecture, computer program listings and other computer program documentation.

-All documentation relating to the Software, including, but not limited, to the following (collectively, the (“Documentation”): [(i) user, quality assurance, technical support, marketing and training documentation and all camera-ready text and art work relating to same; (ii) all materials useful for design and understanding of the Software (such as logic manuals, flow charts, and principals of operation); (iii) all machine-readable text or graphic files subject to display relating to the foregoing; (iv) without limiting the generality of the foregoing, each of the following:] and (v) the Deliverables listed on Schedule 4.3.
+To the extent that it exists, all documentation relating to the Software, including, but not limited, to the following (collectively, the (“Documentation”): [(i) user, quality assurance, technical support, marketing and training documentation and all camera-ready text and art work relating to same; (ii) all materials useful for design and understanding of the Software (such as logic manuals, flow charts, and principals of operation); (iii) all machine-readable text or graphic files subject to display relating to the foregoing; (iv) without limiting the generality of the foregoing, each of the following:] and (v) the Deliverables listed on Schedule 4.3.

+SCHEDULE 1.1(c)

+EXCLUDED ASSETS

+1. All third party software, programs, utilities and the like which are utilized in conjunction with the operation, development, support or maintenance of the Purchased Assets (the “Third Party Software”).
+Buyer agrees that it will obtain all necessary licenses for the Third Party Software, including, but not limited to the following:

+a.
+Oracle Database Software,

+b.
+RMS Software,

+c.
+Gen Tran Software,

+d.
+Software compiliers,

+e.
+JAVA Compiler,

+f.
+Web Server Software,

+g.
+Operating system software, and

+h.
+[What other third party software is not included.]

+2. All computers, work-stations, hubs, routers, servers, modems, hardware, equipment, and network communication devices.

 SCHEDULE 1.1(a)(ii)

 FUNCTIONAL SUMMARY OF SOFTWARE